State profile · MS · CMS + NAIC

 The verdict

-Marketplace insurers in Mississippi deny 16.6% of claims — below the 21% national average, the 20th-highest of 31 states, and drivers pay an average $1200 a year for auto cover, about the $1191 national average.
+Marketplace insurers in Mississippi deny 19.4% of claims - near the 20% national average, the 19th-highest of 30 states, and drivers pay an average $1200 a year for auto cover, about the $1191 national average (the 19th-most-expensive of 51 states).

 avg claims denied